finos/zenith/README.md

 SPDX-License-Identifier: [Apache-2.0](https://spdx.org/licenses/Apache-2.0)

 [^1]: **Brain Trust** - Subject matter experts recognised by the SIG who demonstrate qualification and experience
+[^2]: **MAintainer Team** - The Zenith SIG team who run and co-ordinate the program
-[^2]: **FINOS Zenith Funding Team** - FINOS member representatives that receive guidance and choose which projects to priorotise and/or fund
+[^3]: **FINOS Zenith Funding Team** - FINOS member representatives that receive guidance and choose which projects to priorotise and/or fund
-[^3]: **Service Providers** - FINOS members or FINOS-affiliated companies that provide Technology or Service support to aid in the development of POCs.
+[^4]: **Service Providers** - FINOS members or FINOS-affiliated companies that provide Technology or Service support to aid in the development of POCs.
 Can offer subsidised access to services, platforms or talent
-[^4]: **Participants** - Individuals or teams who take part within the POC program and piutch their ideas for funding, working to develop solutions or repositories that create the standards for source release
+[^5]: **Participants** - Individuals or teams who take part within the POC program and piutch their ideas for funding, working to develop solutions or repositories that create the standards for source release